Combatting Compassion Fatigue in our Frontline Workers

 - Decreased productivity and the ability to focus

 If you went through that list and found that you may be experiencing compassion fatigue, don’t think that you’re stranded without a life vest.
 We’ve compiled a short, but highly effective list of things you can incorporate into your day-to-day routine to begin to feel like yourself again.

 - Find ways to (re)connect with your loved ones or friends.
-By seeking out those we enjoy being around, this can rebalance your emotional state and rebuild your emotional resilience.
+Seeking out those we enjoy being around can rebalance your emotional state and rebuild your emotional resilience.

 - Recharge your battery.
 Take some quiet time to yourself to self-reflect and be in tune with the emotions you’re feeling in that moment.